 Members of the Faculty in Soils have adopted a firm policy calling for a formal advisory-review of students' programs on a regular basis.
-As soon as the graduate student committee has been established the members are expected to meet at least twice a year to assist in program and research planning, to carefully review the student's progress and to give advice as needed.
+As soon as the graduate student committee has been established the

 THESIS/DISSERTATION GUIDELINES

 Proposal

 All students should develop a thesis or dissertation proposal after consultation with their advisor and committee.
 This proposal forms the basis for the thesis/dissertation research.
 All students are expected to develop and carry out original, creative research projects.
 While the advisor and committee members serve as mentors, the student is expected to develop and demonstrate the ability to work independently; to design, conduct, and analyze experiments; and to prepare the work for publication in scientific journals.